 One thing led to another, and with some encouragement from an English teacher at my old school, I wrote my first book (about saddlery) in partnership with a friend, Sarah Viccars.
 It took us a long time to find a publisher, but once we'd got a foot in the stable door so to speak, we promptly wrote another one, this time inspired by my labours as an equestrian agony aunt.

 After a spell as a magazine editor myself, I eventually returned to teaching, this time in a self-employed capacity.
-I continue to teach on a freelance basis as well as to write; in addition to factual books, I've also returned to writing fiction and am one of the founder members of a blog collective called Authors Electric - find out more on my e-book page.
+I continue to teach on a freelance basis as well as to write, and have branched out into dogs, writing articles for Your Dog magazine as well as books.
+In addition to factual books, I've also returned to writing fiction and am one of the founder members of a blog collective called Authors Electric - find out more on my e-book page.